informalsystems/quartz/docs/tees.md

 ## Why TEEs?

-TEEs allow you to do things that cryptography alone doesnt - like verifiable data deletion, decentralized front-end hosting, collusion resistance, etc.
+TEEs allow you to do things that cryptography alone doesn't - like verifiable data deletion, decentralized front-end hosting, collusion resistance, etc.

 They also let you overcome current deficiencies and inefficiencies in